matttm/gate-keeper/README.md

 ------------------------------------------------------------------------
 ```

+---
-**_NOTE:_** To be clear and specific, this program will update all gates that are part of an application cycle, such that the selected gate is today's date, with a relative offset, which is set based on the program's third parameter.
+NOTE: To be clear and specific, this program will update all gates that are part of an application cycle, such that the selected gate is today's date, with a relative offset, which is set based on the program's third parameter.
+--

 ## Getting started